buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_RailwaySignalAspect.md

+# Pset_RailwaySignalAspect

 Properties in this property set are applicable for _IfcSignal_ and _IfcSign_ applied in railways.
 These properties describe the signal aspect, which is the information on the signal or sign shown to the train driver.
 <!-- end of short definition -->